4d/4d-for-ios/docs/DetailformTemplate-SvgFile.md

 ![Template svg file](assets/en/custom-detailform/detailform-template-svg-file.png)

-This template has dynamic field numbering, meaning that this template will allow you to add an **image** and you can put **up to 8 fields** depending on your needs.
+This template has dynamic field numbering, meaning that this template will allow you to add an **image** and you can put **as many fields** depending on your needs.
 So when you build your detail form in the Forms section and drag and drop a field, a new empty field appears below the previous one for you to add a new field:

 ![Template svg file](assets/en/custom-detailform/detailform-dynamic-field-number.png)